Restricted Monte Carlo wave function method and Lindblad equation for identifying entangling open-quantum-system dynamics: Separable Monte Carlo wave function

 The techniques presented thus far make no distinction between entangling and non-entangling processes.
 To gauge the impact of entanglement during an open-system evolution, a method is required that yields non-entangling dynamics (of the same system) for comparison.
 The derivation of such a method is carried out in this section.

-To achieve the aforementioned goal, we extend the Monte Carlo wave function approach by restricting the evolution to the set of separable states.
+To achieve the aforementioned goal, we extend the Monte Carlo wave function approach by restricting the evolution to the set of separable states of $n$ subsystems.
 A generic separable state can be written as \cite{W89}

 with not necessarily normalized, $n$-fold tensor-product states

 The general outline of our derivation is as follows: We describe the tangent space of the product states that form the separable ensemble state, Sec. \ref{subsec:TangentSpace}.
 Then, in Sec. \ref{subsec:TangentialMaps}, the action of Kraus operators is restricted to that tangent space, which keeps the propagated state within the separable set.
 The combination of these techniques with the Monte Carlo technique yields the sought-after non-entangling propagation in time, Sec. \ref{subsec:sepMCWFalgorithm}.